pnp/powershell/documentation/Set-PnPSiteTemplateMetadata.md

 Set-PnPSiteTemplateMetadata -Path template.xml -TemplateImagePreviewUrl "Full URL of the Image Preview"
 ```

-Sets the Url to the preview image of a site template in XML format.
+This example sets the image preview URL for a SharePoint site template stored in the file template.xml in Office Open XML format.

 ### EXAMPLE 4
 ```powershell
 Set-PnPSiteTemplateMetadata -Path template.pnp -TemplateImagePreviewUrl "Full URL of the Image Preview"
 ```

-Sets the to the preview image of a site template in Office Open XML format.
+This example sets the image preview URL for a SharePoint site template stored in the file template.pnp in Office Open XML format.

 ### EXAMPLE 5
 ```powershell